Christoph Büchel: Selected works

 Büchel encouraged artistic recognition of eight prototypes of the border wall erected near the US-Mexico border.
 Büchel mobilized support through an online petition.

 For the 2019 Venice Biennale, Büchel displayed Barca Nostra, a shipwreck that had sunk with hundreds of migrants aboard.

+His 2024 Venice Biennale installation, called Monte di pietà, set at the Fondazione Prada, was fiercely criticized by the historian Francesca Trivellato for its haphazard juxtapositions of objects mixing Jewish history and critics of capitalism.